Breadcrumb

 Doctors use a specific list of symptoms to diagnose ME/CFS.
 Sometimes they may have you track your symptoms, activity, and rest in a diary.
 Since symptoms of ME/CFS can be similar to other conditions, doctors may do additional tests to confirm a diagnosis of ME/CFS.
 Or they may use a variety of tests to rule out other conditions.

-Tests that may be done to confirm a diagnosis of ME/CFS may include:
+Tests to confirm a diagnosis of ME/CFS

-- Cardiopulmonary exercise test (CPET).
-This may be done to see if you recover after physical activity.
+- This may be done to see if you recover after physical activity.
 Often the test is done and repeated about 24 hours later.

-Tests to rule out other conditions usually include:
+Tests to rule out other conditions

-Based on your symptoms, the doctor may do additional tests to look for signs of a chronic infection, autoimmune disease, or low levels of hormones.
+Other tests, such as blood or urine tests, may be done to rule out other conditions.
+And based on your symptoms, the doctor may do additional tests to look for signs of a chronic infection, autoimmune disease, or low levels of hormones.

 Treatment Overview

-Since there is not yet a cure for ME/CFS, the keys to living with ME/CFS are learning how to pace your activities and treating your symptoms.
+There isn't a cure yet for ME/CFS.
+So the keys to living with ME/CFS are learning how to pace your activities and treating your symptoms.
+Find a primary doctor who understands ME/CFS, knows how to treat it, and helps you feel supported.

-Treat the worst first
+Treat the worst symptom first

 Start by listing your worst symptoms—the ones that make it hardest to get through the day.
 With your doctor, focus first on treating those symptoms.
 Decide whether a specialist might be helpful for any of them.